alcinnz/Odysseus-Website/developer/webfeed.md

 ---
 layout: page
-title: Adding a webfeed — Web Developers
+title: Adding a webfeed — Developers — Odysseus
+header: Adding a webfeed
 ---

 # Adding a webfeed to your site